- Faculty & Research

-Chase Manhattan Bank Foundation Professor of Financial Institutions (Finance and Economics)
+Chase Manhattan Bank Foundation Professor of Financial Institutions (Finance)

 Professor Sundaresan’s current research focuses on default risk and how it affects asset pricing and sovereign debt securities.
 He works on corporate bankruptcy, the role of collateral in interest rate swaps, recovery rates, and interest rates in microloans.
 Sundaresan has worked as a consultant for Morgan Stanley and Ernst and Young and has conducted training programs for leading investment banks including Goldman Sachs, Morgan Stanley, CSFB, and Lehman Brothers.
 He is the author of the textbook Fixed-Income Markets and Their Derivatives and teaches courses on debt markets and advanced derivatives.

 Professor Sundaresan received a BE in Mechanical Engineering from the University of Madras, India, and an MS in Finance and PhD in Finance from the Graduate School of Industrial Administration, Carnegie-Mellon University.

 A. Barton Hepburn Professor of Economics

 Assistant Director, News and Finance Initiative